contentstack/datasync-content-store-mongodb/README.md

 ### Usage

-The following code snippet is the bare basics to get you stared with using the Contentstack Sync Utility:
+The following code snippet is the bare basics to get you stared with using the Contentstack sync utility:

 ```js
 const assetStore = require('contentstack-asset-store-filesystem')